-Did you know that if the police find a fault on your car they can offer you VDRS, a.k.a. the Vehicle Defect Rectification Scheme?
-This will give you the opportunity to get your car fixed and avoid getting penalty points on your driving licence.
+If the police find a fault on your car, they can offer you VDRS Vehicle Defect Rectification Scheme?
+Giving you an opportunity to get your car fixed and avoid penalty points on your licence.

 Keep your car in roadworthy condition to avoid prosecution

-As a driver it is your responsibility to ensure that any vehicle you are driving is maintained in a roadworthy condition.
+As a driver, it is your responsibility to ensure that any vehicle you drive is in a roadworthy condition.

-An MOT certificate is not sufficient to rely on.
-The MOT test is only a check of the vehicle’s condition at the time of the test and does not guarantee that the vehicle will remain defect-free and roadworthy until the next test.
+The MOT test is only a check of the vehicle’s condition at the time of the test and does not guarantee that the car will remain defect-free and roadworthy until the next MOT.

-It is no defence to claim that you were unaware of a particular defect either.
-You should carry out regular safety checks and are expected to make sure that any vehicle you drive is in a safe and roadworthy condition before you drive.
+You must carry out regular safety checks and are expected to make sure that the vehicle you drive is in a safe and roadworthy condition.